United Kingdom company law: Rules of attribution

 Contracts between companies and third parties, however, may turn out to be unenforceable on ordinary principles of agency law if the director or employee obviously exceeded their authority.
 As a general rule, third parties need not be concerned with constitutional details conferring power among directors or employees, which may only be found by laboriously searching the register at Companies House.

 In general, if a third party acts in good faith, then any contract, even one going beyond the constitutional authority of the director or employee with whom they strike a deal, is valid.
 However, if it would appear to a reasonable person that a company employee would not have the authority to enter an agreement, then the contract is voidable at the company's instance so long as there is no equitable bar to rescission.
 The third party would have a claim against the (probably less solvent) employee instead.
 First, an agent may have express actual authority, in which case there is no problem.
 Her actions will be attributed to the company.
 Second, an agent may have implied actual authority (also sometimes called "usual" authority), which falls within the usual scope of the employee's office.
 Third, an agent may have "apparent authority" (also called "ostensible" authority) as it would appear to a reasonable person, creating an estoppel.
 If the actions of a company employee have authority deriving from a company constitution in none of these ways, a third party will only have recourse for breach of an obligation (a warrant of authority) against the individual agent, and not to the company as the principal.
 The Companies Act 2006 section 40 makes clear that directors are always deemed to be free of limitations on their authority under the constitution, unless a third party acting in callous bad faith takes advantage of a company whose director acts outside the scope of authority.
 For employees down the chain of delegation, it becomes less and less likely that a reasonable contracting party would think big transactions will have had authority.
-For instance, it would be unlikely that a bank cashier would have the authority to sell the bank's Canary Wharf skyscraper.